Skip to main content

 This module depends only on :gateway-sdk-android (the same artifact we publish), does not depend on soft-pos-sdk, and does not import anything from the smartconnect or host.internal packages.
 If a public-surface rename accidentally leaks an internal type onto an app-facing API, the consumer smoke target stops compiling in CI.

-Consumer smoke covers the three documented adoption paths:
+Consumer smoke covers the documented adoption paths:

 1. HTTP-only client via GatewayAndroidClient / GatewayAndroidConfig.